erp12/plushi/README.md

 ### --arity, -a

 Must be followed by a non-negative integer denoting the number of input values that is required to run the program.

-### --inputs, -i

-Must be followed by a serialized list of values to use as inputs to the push program.

 ## Examples